ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/user.md

 * `sec_auth_active` - Indicates if secure authentication is active for the user or not
 * `s3_canonical_user_id` - Canonical (S3) id of the user for a given identity
 * `active` - Indicates if the user is active
+* `groups` - Shows the id and name of the groups that the user is a member of